Youth Volunteering Taster Sessions: Create your own stop motion animation

 - Problem solving

-The project is taking place at the National Coal Mining Museum.
+The National Coal Mining Museum

 If you are using public transport the 128 bus takes you directly to the Museum from Wakefield or Dewsbury.
 The 232 bus goes from Wakefield and Huddersfield and stops just a short walk away.